-- Most accepted students will be placed in a cohort with an assigned mentor where they will hopefully develop a meaningful relationship with a Stuy alumni over the course of five sessions (1.5 to 2 hours).
-Cohort sessions are usually scheduled either during a weeknight after 6:30PM or on Saturday morning or afternoon.
+- Most accepted students will be placed in a cohort with an assigned mentor where they will hopefully develop a meaningful relationship with a Stuy alumni over the course of six sessions (1.5 hours).
+Cohort sessions are usually scheduled either during a weeknight after 6PM or on Saturday morning or afternoon.
 The locations for the meetings will either be at Stuyvesant or an office space in Manhattan.

 - Students can indicate their industry of interest during the application process.
 We will do our best to place you with a mentor who works in your industry of choice or who shares similar interests with you